Introducing Season Four

 Show Notes

-I hope you enjoyed listening to My Dreams.
-You can read this and all my short stories and all my short stories, blog posts and other writing at TallAndTrue.com.
-You can also buy my short story collections from the Amazon Kindle, Apple Books, and Kobo online bookstores — links are available in the show notes.
+You can read my short stories, blog posts, and other writings at TallAndTrue.com.
+You can also buy my short story collections, including the latest, One Day in the Life of Alex’s AI and Other Speculative Fiction, from the Amazon Kindle, Apple Books, and Kobo online bookstores.

-You can support this podcast financially by making a small one-off or regular donation via the Acast Supporter Page.
+You can financially support the podcast and the Season Five stories by making a small one-off or regular donation through the Acast Supporter Page.

-And finally, please tell your family and friends about Tall And True Short Reads and the Tall And True writers’ website.
+Finally, please share this trailer with family and friends and spread the word about Tall And True Short Reads and the Tall And True writers’ website.

 Podcast Theme and Sound Effects